galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 ## Handlers

 A number of the tasks that are executed will trigger a restart of Galaxy.
-Currently the only auto-magic implementation of this restart [handler](https://docs.ansible.com/ansible/2.9/user_guide/playbooks_intro.html#handlers-running-operations-on-change) is when Galaxy is started and run using systemd.
-Thankfully, this tutorial uses systemd, but if systemd is not an option wherever you're deploying Galaxy, you will have to do something custom that fits for your setup.
-If this is the case for you, the role provides a way to reference your own handler by setting `galaxy_restart_handler_name`.
+The auto-magic implementation of this restart [handler](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_handlers.html) should work for most cases, but it is possible to define your own custom handlers if necessary.
+If this is the case for you, the role provides a way to do this by notifying handlers that ["listen"](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_handlers.html#naming-handlers) to certain notifications.
+See the [role handlers](https://github.com/galaxyproject/ansible-galaxy/tree/main/handlers) for details.

 ## Defaults